altf4/untwister/README.md

 untwister
 =========

-Seed recovery tool for the PRNGs
+Multi-threaded seed recovery tool for the PRNGs